Exit Loan Counseling

 Loan Consolidation Information

-Borrowers should first give thorough review to the conditions and terms being offered by their lender.
+Borrowers should first give a thorough review of the terms and conditions being offered by their lender.
 Check the lender's website and make a careful decision.

 Federal Student Aid Ombudsman Group